-The Marker Table is displayed at the bottom of the sweep window.
-The table lists all the 8 markers along with frequency/distance, time delay and amplitude information for the active markers.
+The Marker Table displays at the bottom of the measurement area.
+The table lists marker frequency/distance and amplitude information for all currently active markers.

-To display the marker table, press MARKER on the main menu, then toggle MARKER TABLE on.
-The active marker is indicated with a blue background as shown in Figure 4-34.
+To display the marker table, press MARKER on the main menu, then toggle MARKER TABLE on or off.
+The active marker is indicated with a blue background as shown in Figure 2-33.

-Figure 4-34.
-Delta Marker 2 and Marker Table with Time Delay
+Figure 2-33.
+Delta Marker 2 and Marker Table